quentinlampin/draft-lampin-schc-minimal-architecture/draft-lampin-schc-minimal-architecture-00.md

 - `dispatch_compress(buffer, admission_rules)`: dispatch a packet to the
     appropriate SCHC Instance based on packet admission rules.
 - `dispatch_decompress(buffer, context, profile)`: dispatch the compressed packet to the correct recipient, .e.g. application or protocol routine.

 **Dispatch scenarios**:

-#### Case 1: The Dispatch Engine is integrated into the network stack / single SCHC instance.
+#### Case 1: The Dispatch Engine is integrated into the network stack

 ~~~~~~
           Endpoint 1                          Endpoint 2